dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/controls/how-to-create-apply-style.md

 :::code language="xaml" source="./snippets/how-to-create-apply-style/csharp/App.xaml" id="AppResources":::

 If you declare the style in one of the app's XAML files, the style can be used only in that XAML file.
-For more information about scoping rules for resources, see [XAML Resources](xaml-resources-define.md).
+For more information about scoping rules for resources, see [Overview of XAML resources](../systems/xaml-resources-overview.md).

 :::code language="xaml" source="./snippets/how-to-create-apply-style/csharp/WindowSingleResource.xaml" id="WindowResources":::